Deductions. Deductions. Wage Deductions – What’s Legal?

-I get an awful lot of calls from prospective clients regarding deductions from paychecks.
-The question is simple enough: Can an employer make deductions from my paycheck?
+We get a lot of calls from prospective clients regarding wage deductions from paychecks.
+The question is simple enough: Can an employer make wage deductions from my paycheck?
 However, the answer – as in most things legal – isn’t as simple as the question may seem.

-Many times an employer will try to guise an improper deduction into the form of an advance or a loan to an employee.
-Take for example, a deduction for damage due to a workplace accident, such as, a cash register shortage due to user error, accidentally breaking glassware, getting into a vehicle accident while at work, etc. These types of deductions are considered a “cost of doing business” and may not be passed along to the employee if the deductions cut into the minimum wage pay or cut into the overtime premium owed to the employee.
-This remains true even if an employee authorized the employer to make the deduction for an item that is considered a cost of doing business.
-Ultimately, whether the deduction is improper or proper is a question that can only be deciphered with legal consultation.
+Many times an employer will try to guise an improper wage deduction into the form of an advance or a loan to an employee.
+Take for example, a wage deduction for damage due to a workplace accident, such as, a cash register shortage due to user error, accidentally breaking glassware, getting into a vehicle accident while at work, etc. These types of wage deductions are considered a “cost of doing business” and may not be passed along to the employee if the deductions cut into the minimum wage pay or cut into the overtime premium owed to the employee.
+This remains true even if an employee authorized the employer to make wage deductions for an item that is considered a cost of doing business.
+Ultimately, whether wage deductions are improper or proper is a question that can only be deciphered with legal consultation.

-Second, any deduction that is not authorized by law (e.g. taxes or child support) or by the employee in a signed writing is a violation of the Texas Payday Act.
+Second, wage deductions that are not authorized by law (e.g. taxes or child support) or by the employee in a signed writing is a violation of the Texas Payday Act.
 You should consult with an attorney to determine whether you have a claim under the Texas Payday Act or any other wage laws.

-If you have questions about deductions from your wages, we are happy to answer you questions: 817-479-9229.
-Please call and schedule an appointment with an attorney.
+If you have questions about deductions from your wages, the employment lawyers at Herrmann Law are happy to answer you questions: 817-479-9229.
+Please call and schedule a consultation with an employment attorney.

 The information on this website does not create an attorney-client relationship.
 Any information submitted through the website does not create an attorney-client relationship with Herrmann Law, PLLC.